brdv/prodtest-docs/docs/demo/examples/internal-dl.md

 Let's say you want to test a new kitchen, which should increase the speed of handling orders.
 The kitchen service checks the queue for new orders, and will process and prepare the new orders.
 As manager of this burger restaurant, you want to test another way to prepare orders.
 You decide to use a dark launch to test this new process.

 One important part of this use case is that you want to handle all or some of the orders that appear on the queue by both the current (Vlatest) and the next (Vnext) version of the kitchen service.
-To do so, you have to make sure that multiple services can be suscribed to the same messages or queues.
+To do so, you have to make sure that multiple services can be subscribed to the same messages or queues.

 The simplified base architecture is as follows:

 ![Simple architecture](./img/dark-launch/simple-internal-dl.png)

-You want to be able to do somthing like:
+You want to be able to do something like:

 ![Desired architecture](./img/dark-launch/desired-internal-dl.png)